 While systems shape nearly every aspect of our lives and our work, the Network has been focused on particular systems that greatly affect how successful we can be at doing land stewardship at scale.

 Systems Change & Systems Thinking

 Stepping back, we have been exploring how to approach systems thinking, how different kinds of systems interact in our work, and how best to apply these ideas to landscape stewardship.
-The forthcoming Systems Thinking and Change: A Guide for Landscape Stewardship Practitioners describes how landscape stewardship practitioners can more intentionally and clearly apply this lens to their work.
+The recent Systems Thinking and Change: A Guide for Landscape Stewardship Practitioners describes how landscape stewardship practitioners can more intentionally and clearly apply this lens to their work.